A/N: Hello everyone!

 Pitch lashed out at her, his arm flying in a dark arc.
 Elsa dodged, barely, and turned her face away with a soft cry.
 "You think you know about me," he hissed, "but you know nothing.
 Nothing.
 Why would I be lonely when I have the entire world at my disposal?"

-The sight of her cowering before him fed the fury raging inside him, and his words came out in a rush of blistering anger.
+The sight of her cowering fed the fury raging inside him, and his words came out in a rush of blistering anger.
 "My joy is sorrow, my pleasure is pain, and my solace is anguish.
 And you - you know nothing of the darkness of my past, and of the eternity that lays before my feet!"